Zero Emissions World

 Mockup of a Zewman's customisation page

-Share a post about a rainforest restoration project and get a forest-themed staff, donate to a water-cleaning project and get a limited edition water-themed mask, etc. Albeit simple, its a mechanic that works well to keep people engaged and give them a sense of ownership.
+Share a post about a rainforest restoration project and get a forest-themed staff, donate to a water-cleaning project and get a limited edition water-themed mask, etc. Albeit simple, its a mechanic that works well to keep people engaged and give them a sense of ownership and have them invested over longer periods of time compared to one-time donations.

 Making it tangible

-Together with Elena Kyriakou I designed & guided the creation of wireframes and screens for the final website.
 A lot of NGO websites tend to have a pretty overwhelming amount of content, lack good UX and tend to have a too serious tone of voice compared to what we wanted to go for.
-So we took inspiration from other sites that were more lean, had clearer call-to-actions and contained more fun copy, like Netflix, Oatly and Alphaputt.
+During the wireframing stage, we took inspiration from other sites that were more lean, had clearer call-to-actions and contained more fun copy, like Netflix, Oatly and Alphaputt.

 Flow structures for sponsor advertisement tiers